What are contacts in DMR?

 The term call in this context stems from the concept in DMR that when you press your PTT button, you are making a call.
 When you make a call in DMR, you can call a group of users (talk group) or make a private call to an individual user.
 In amateur radio, we typically make and receive group calls, but it is still useful to have private call contacts in your radio.

 A private call contact is the radio ID of another user.
 On ham radio DMR repeaters, we typically do not make private calls to other users.
 However, entering private call contacts into your radio allows the radio to display an alias for the user you are currently listening to rather than their radio ID.
 My preference is to simply use call signs.
 For example, if you enter a private call contact of 3139024, you could set the name to my call sign, KD8TWG.
 Then, when you hear me on the radio, my call sign will display on your screen.
+Private call contacts are entirely optional and are simply used for the convenience of showing other users’ names or callsigns.

 Other types of contacts exist, but they are out of the scope of this article.